How to Make a MenuLast updated on 9/27/2022

 The colors that you use on your menu say a lot about your restaurant and your brand, so you should choose them carefully.
 Additionally, the colors you choose can affect your guests' appetites.

-For example, bright colors like red, yellow, and orange can increase your customers' appetites and make them excited for your food.
-On the other hand, though, colors like blue and purple can make your customers less hungry.
+For example, bright colors like red, yellow, and orange can increase your customers' appetites, while colors like blue and purple can make your customers less hungry.

 When choosing a color scheme for your menu, you also want to make sure that your colors complement each other and that you have a consistent theme.
 Additionally, your color scheme should also match your business's brand.
 So, you wouldn't want to have an electric blue menu at your whiskey bar or a neutral brown menu at a child-friendly restaurant.